Analysis | Why Regime Change Is Now On the Table in Venezuela

-Once one of Latin America’s richest countries, Venezuela is now in economic collapse, plagued with shortages of everything from toilet paper to antibiotics and food.
-After taking power in 2013, President Nicolas Maduro managed to tighten his grip on power even as opponents complained of economic mismanagement, corruption and political oppression.
+Once one of Latin America’s richest countries, Venezuela is in economic collapse, plagued with shortages of everything from toilet paper to antibiotics and food.
+After taking office in 2013, President Nicolas Maduro tightened his grip on power even as opponents complained of economic mismanagement, corruption and political oppression.
 His critics inside and outside the country have talked for years of regime change.
-Now, in a bold stroke, Maduro’s opponents have declared his government invalid.
+Now, in a bold stroke, Maduro’s opponents have declared his government invalid and one of their own his replacement.
+The two sides are locked in a standoff over who is the legitimate authority in Venezuela.

 1. Who’s in charge in Venezuela?